 Even for beginners, Memsource is easy to use: When you click a button, you already know what’s going to happen.
 Communicating with translators and proofreaders had been an issue for us, so the ability to exchange data in the cloud was a dream come true.
-Thanks to Memsource, proofreading time has been cut by about a third, and the need to pass data back and forth between team members has been virtually eliminated.
+Thanks to Memsource, proofreading time has been cut by 35%, and the need to pass data back and forth between team members has been virtually eliminated.
 We also appreciate the responsive performance and attractive pricing.

 Memsource + localization education

 Chizai Corporation is a translation company specializing in patent translations and other intellectual property-related translation projects.
 In the 45 years since its founding, the company has provided a wide range of services and information products as a language-focused “comprehensive intellectual property service provider.”
 Apart from its translation services, the company also prepares drawings for patent and design applications, conducts patent searches, submits overseas applications on behalf of its clients, holds translation courses and overseas intellectual property seminars, and conducts China-related business.
 In the future, Chizai Corporation sees itself continuing to serve its clients by further expanding its scope of business and taking on new challenges while keeping a watchful eye on the rapidly changing IP landscape in the US and Europe, as well as in Asia, where expansion in this area is expected.

 Before beginning to use Memsource, Chizai Corporation was facing two major administrative challenges.

 First, it was difficult to transition to the proofreading phase of a project after receiving a completed translation from a translator.
 Before proofreading could begin, a lot of administrative work had to be done, including printing, data reconciliation, and updating the project’s status in a database.